AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Generative AI supply chain refers to artificial intelligence models that can create new content, designs, or solutions based on large data sets.
 In supply chains, it is used to predict demand, optimize routes, automate procurement, detect defects, and design products, among other tasks.

-What industries are benefiting from generative AI supply chain?
+What industries are benefiting from the generative AI supply chain?

 Industries such as retail, manufacturing, automotive, logistics, and consumer goods are significantly benefiting from generative AI in their supply chains.
 AI helps these sectors optimize operations, reduce costs, and improve customer satisfaction through predictive insights and process automation.